Bill Clapp: Initiative for Global Development

-In 2002, Clapp joined a group of policymakers, government officials, and philanthropists, including William H. Gates Sr., former U.S. Senator Daniel J. Evans, former EPA Administrator William D. Ruckelshaus, and former Chairman of the Joint Chiefs of Staff General John Shalikashvili, in founding the Initiative for Global Development.
-The Washington, D.C.-based organization invests in small businesses in Africa.
+In 2002, Clapp joined a group of policymakers, government officials, and philanthropists, including William H. Gates Sr., former U.S. senator Daniel J. Evans, former EPA Administrator William D. Ruckelshaus, and former chairman of the Joint Chiefs of Staff General John Shalikashvili, in founding the Initiative for Global Development.
+The Washington, D.C.–based organization invests in small businesses in Africa.

 Global Washington

-Clappfounded Global Washington in 2008, and served as the organization's first chairman.
+Clapp founded Global Washington in 2008, and served as the organization's first chairman.